Frequently Asked Questions

 How do I book you for my event?

-When you are ready to book me for your event I require a signed contract and a deposit of $100 to reserve your date.
-The deposit is applied to your balance the day of the event.
+When you are ready to book me for your event I require a signed contract and a deposit of $145 to reserve your date.
+The deposit is applied to your full bridal rate and the remaining $145 is due on the day of the event.

 What is the difference between a "Professional" Makeup Artist and a Licensed Makeup Artist?

 Most people hiring a makeup artist don't realize that in the state of Indiana it is a requirement to hold a license when performing makeup on someone.
 This can be either a Cosmetology License, which I hold, or an Esthetician License.
 The state requires this to protect you, the client, from hiring someone not educated on skin conditions, application techniques and most importantly hygiene standards.
 Please do your research before hiring a makeup artist and don't be afraid to ask the question, "Are you a licensed artist?"

 What are your rates based on?

 My rates are based on many things and I love when people want to understand why I charge what I do.
 When I am booked by a bridal client I may only spend a few hours with her in person but behind the scenes you will find a years worth of emails & hours of communication.
 Owning this business first meant getting a Cosmetology License so I could become a legitimate makeup artist.
 It also means I am the book keeper, marketing specialist, website creator, secretary, treasurer, manager of all social media accounts, CEO, CFO and more!
 To be able to deliver the best results possible to my clients I have invested a lot of time and money into products, education and having all of the tools necessary to deliver amazing results.

 I charge .75 cents per mile from my home location to the venue where makeup services will be performed.
 This total is added to the bride's personal balance and due the day of the wedding.